 The most essential prerequisite for a successful piece of academic research is the establishment of what is already known about the topic.
 While it is important to be able to produce a critical review of a research paper (See “Reviewing Research Papers“), it is just as important to be able to string together all the pieces of information from the individual readings into a coherent critique of what previous research has shown, and where we are up to, collectively, in our understanding of the issues.

-In trying to develop pointers and hints to help students go about this important task, I recently came up the following summary about what is required:
+In trying to develop pointers and hints to help students go about this important task, I have developed the following summary about what is required:

 - Catalogue: Keep track of every item you come across, and make a note of its status in your literature searching process, particularly whether it has been acquired, read, reviewed, critiqued, and so on.